Next Event: Loading...

 Sculpt — Shaping the Spectrum

 Where the partials matrix is a single dot doing a lot, Sculpt is hands-on.
-It’s a row of bars, one per partial, plus three sliders that change what those bars are made of.
+It’s a row of bars, one per partial, plus the controls that change what those bars are made of and where they sit in the stereo field.
 This is the section for drawing a spectrum by hand and for the synth’s most distinctive timbres.

 The bars